ANSSI-FR/SecuML/docs/SecuML.ILAB.rst

 .. note::

-    The accuracy of the suggested labels and families is available onyl with ILAB active learning strategy.
+    The accuracy of the suggested labels and families is available only with ILAB active learning strategy.
     At each iteration, ILAB suggests a family for the high likelihood queries.
     At the next iteration, ILAB computes the accuracy of these suggestions according to the last annotations performed by the expert.